candlerb/vault-totp-helper/README.md

 sudo cp vault-totp-helper /usr/local/bin/
 ```

-Follow the instructions below to modify your SSH server configuration, PAM
+Follow the instructions below to modify your PAM configuration and/or SSH
-configuration and `vault-totp-helper` configuration.
-Check if `vault-totp-helper`
+server configuration.
+Check if `vault-totp-helper` is installed and
-is installed and configured correctly and also is able to communicate with
+configured correctly and also is able to communicate with Vault server
-Vault server properly.
-Before verifying `vault-totp-helper`, make sure that the
+properly.
+Before verifying `vault-totp-helper`, make sure that the Vault
-Vault server is up and running and it has mounted the TOTP backend.
-Also, make
+server is up and running and it has mounted the TOTP secrets engine.
+Also,
-sure that the mount path of the TOTP backend is properly updated in
+make sure that the mount path of the TOTP backend is properly updated in
 `vault-totp-helper`'s config file, if required.

 Configuring Vault for TOTP